-Tabo is a small town living peacefully in the lap of lovely Spiti valley.
-Situated on the banks of Spiti River Tabo is surrounded by the Leo Pargul peak in the east and Manirang in the west.
-What makes Tabo famous is its 1000+-year-old monastery and the amazing heritage hidden inside its mud wrapped complex.
-Treasures at Tabo Monastery include wall murals, Thangkha paintings, manuscripts, stucco sculptures and an architecture that is unique.
+Tabo is a small town living peacefully in the lap of the lovely Spiti Valley.
+Situated on the banks of the Spiti River, the town is surrounded by the Leo Pargul peak in the east and Manirang in the west.
+What makes it famous is its 1000+ years-old Tabo Monastery and the amazing heritage hidden inside its mud-wrapped complex.
+Treasures at the monastery include wall murals, Thangkha paintings, manuscripts, stucco sculptures, and an architecture that is unique.

-We reached Tabo around lunchtime with an intention to spend a couple of hours at Monastery.
-And then move on to Kaza that was to be our next stop.
+We reached the town around lunchtime with the intention to spend a couple of hours at the Monastery.
+And then move on to Kaza which was to be our next stop.
 As we sat down for lunch, Mr. Rajinder Bodh of Dewachen Retreat told us about the caves.
-And the rock carvings and in an instant, we decided to spend the day at Tabo and explore its heritage.
+And the rock carvings and in an instant, we decided to spend the day here and explore its heritage.
 It turned out to be a treasure in the true sense of the word.

-In this oldest living Buddhist monastery, there are 9 temples and few stupas in the monastery that from a distance can look like a small village of mud houses.
+In this oldest living Buddhist monastery, there are 9 temples and a few stupas in the monastery that from a distance can look like a small village of mud houses.
 The exterior is simply mud wrapped with no sign or indication of what is hidden inside it.
-A simple board at the entrance announces the Tabo Monastery.
+A simple board at the entrance announces the monastery.
 You step in to be surrounded by mud structures all around, with Lamas in bright red as the only bright spots.
-It was like entering a different world, for when was the last time I was standing in the middle of all mud structures.
+It was like entering a different world, for when was the last time I was standing in the middle of all mud structures?

 We began our tour from the main temple called Tsuglagkhang or the assembly hall.
 In this oldest structure in the monastery, the first sculpture that we met was of Ganesha re-enforcing the confluence of faiths.
-Paintings in this hall belong to 17th CE.
-Two sculptures of sons of the founder of this monastery Nagaraja & Devaraja stand in the entrance of assembly hall.
+The paintings in this hall belong to the 17th CE.
+Two sculptures of the sons of the founder of this monastery Nagaraja & Devaraja stand at the entrance of the assembly hall.

 The only source of light in this hall is an opening in the middle of the ceiling as a raised window with glass panels.
 Wooden pillars made of fragrant Juniper wood support the roof.
 Interestingly the pillars stand in a hollowed base on the floor, something that I have not seen elsewhere.

 Gon Khang is a small room within the monastery where only the practicing monks are allowed to go in and meditate.
-At Tabo, it can be seen right outside the assembly hall and is also called The Mahakala Vajra Bhairava Temple.
+Here it can be seen right outside the assembly hall and is also called The Mahakala Vajra Bhairava Temple.
 It is supposed to house Mahakala and Sridevi statues.

 For those who are tired from the long journey;